-Today, I’m sharing with you an updated recipe for this amazing Crockpot Spiced Apple Cider.
+I’m sharing with you an updated recipe for this amazing Crockpot Spiced Apple Cider.
 It is very easy to throw together and perfect when you serve it with a bottle of brandy next to the slow cooker.
-That way your crockpot apple cider is kept warm and stays kid friendly while having the option of a boozy treat for the adults.
+That way your crockpot apple cider is kept warm and stays kid-friendly while having the option of a boozy treat for the adults.

 An ABSOLUTE must for Halloween.
 A huge hit during our neighborhood celebration.

 Most apple cider is not all that different from apple juice (more on that in a minute).
-By adding all these spices to our drink while slowly warming it up, we are really mixing things up.
+But by adding all these spices to our drink while slowly warming it up, we are really mixing things up.
+Be sure to scroll to the recipe card at the bottom of the post for the full recipe including all measurements.

-And of course if you want to make this spiked apple cider you will need some brandy.
+- Brandy: And of course, if you want to make this spiked apple cider you will need some brandy.

 The Difference Between Apple Cider and Apple Juice

 Like I mentioned, you can use either apple cider or apple juice in this recipe.
+Apple cider is less processed and unfiltered than apple juice, resulting in a cloudy appearance and a more natural, slightly tangy flavor.
+Apple juice tends to have a sweeter flavor because it’s often made from concentrate with added sugars.
 Depending on the brand you are buying, there is very little difference in it.
-Want to learn more?
-There is a great article from The Kitchn about it.

 There are a few little things that make this recipe a little easier.
 But they are all optional; I’ve done it a number of different ways.

-A final note, as it is a question out there: If you buy 100% juice, this spiced apple cider recipe will be gluten free.
-Just be sure to read labels.
+- A final note, as it is a question out there: If you buy 100% juice, this spiced apple cider recipe will be gluten free.
+Just be sure to read the labels.

 Traditionally, spiced apple cider is paired with brandy.
 If brandy isn’t your jam, I would highly suggest Fireball Whiskey or another cinnamon whiskey.
 (You all know from my Fireball Fudge and my Cinnamon Whiskey Sangria how much I love Fireball.)